milescsmith/pyhsiclasso/README.rst

 .. code:: sh

-   $ pip install pyHSICLasso
+   $ pip install pyhsiclasso

 Usage
 -----

-First, pyHSICLasso provides the single entry point as class ``HSICLasso()``
+First, pyhsiclasso provides the single entry point as class ``HSICLasso()``

 This class has the following methods.